cardoso19/TMDB/README.md

 `pod install`

 With the dependencies managemend has been made by Cocoa Pods, to run the project you need to open it by clicking on the file "TMDB.xcworkspace".

+## Third-party Libraries Used
+- [Alamofire](https://github.com/Alamofire/Alamofire): Was choosed by his easy utilization and for his confiability with request on all of kind of types.
+It was used on each request that the app do to the backend.
+- [Alamofire Image](https://github.com/Alamofire/AlamofireImage): As a componnent library of Alamofire, Alamofire Image provides a easy way to get images from the backend and cache them.
+The application has used this Framework to manage the memory usage of the cache of images.
+- [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet):This framework provide a simplified form to show UITableViews and UICollectionView without content.
+The app used this framework to show messages when the collection view of movies don't have any content to show.